masa-ue/RLfinetuning_Diffusion_Bioseq/README.md

 # RL-Based Fine-Tuning for Bilological Sequences

-This is a code for the tutorial/review paper for RL-based-fine-tuniing.
-In this code, we especially focus on the design of biological sequences like DNA (enhancers) and RNA (UTRs) design.
+This is a code for the tutorial/review paper for RL-based-fine-tuniing in order to optimize down-stream reward function.
+In this code, we especially focus on the design of biological sequences like DNA (enhancers) and RNA (UTRs) design by fine-tuning diffusoin models with RL.

 ![Summary](./media/summary.png)